fastapi/sqlmodel/docs/tutorial/fastapi/session-with-dependency.md

     You can read more about it in the FastAPI documentation <a href="https://fastapi.tiangolo.com/tutorial/path-params-numeric-validations/#order-the-parameters-as-you-need-tricks" class="external-link" target="_blank">Path Parameters and Numeric Validations - Order the parameters as you need, tricks</a>

-The value of a dependency will **only be used for one request**, FastAPI will call it right before calling your code, and will give you the value from that dependency.
+The value of a dependency will **only be used for one request**, FastAPI will call it right before calling your code and will give you the value from that dependency.

 If it had `yield`, then it will continue the rest of the execution once you are done sending the response.
 In the case of the **session**, it will finish the cleanup code from the `with` block, closing the session, etc.